salyu9/Untitled.ConfigDataBuilder/README.md

 ### Flags

-Flag row defines specical handlings of properties.
+Flag row defines special handling of properties.
 A column (property) can have multiple flags, separated by '|'.
 Some flag can have a value after it with a colon.
 Example: `separator:# | ref:Skill.Id`.

 Supported flags are list below.